alex-lushiku/upwork-budget-calculator/README.md

-# upwork-budget-calculator
+# Upwork Budget Calculator
 Quickly calculate the client's budget after Upwork's fee and after it has been converted to your currency.
+(Currently supports EUR only)